 More chore charts for kids

-I LOVE printable freebies– BUT if, after reading over this, you think you’d rather just purchase a magnetic chore chart or you need a single chore chart for multiple kids, here are a few of our top picks from Amazon.
+I love printables– But if, after reading over this, you think you’d rather just purchase a magnetic chore chart or you need a single chore chart for multiple kids, here are a few of our top picks from Amazon.

 Roscoe Learning Responsibility Star Chart